alx-sch/STRIKE_A_POSE/README.md

          # NOTE: This MUST match the full set of poses and the ALPHABETICAL ordering used during model training!
          LABEL_MAP = {"X": 0, "Dab": 1, "Hide": 2, "Jump": 3, "Pose": 4, "Squat": 5, "Stand": 6}
          ```

+    -  **Optional: Add Sound Files**
+       Place the required `.mp3` sound files into the `sounds/` folder.
+These files will play when the player is instructed to perform a 'Dab' or 'Jump' pose.
+       Make sure the files are named exactly as the labels above (`Dab.mp3`, `Jump.mp3`).

     -  **Run the Game**
      You can now run the game using your new model and seven-pose set: